 Apart from security, backup is another essential feature one must ensure on a WordPress website.
 You wouldn’t want to end up in a situation where your site is not working due to a misbehaving plugin or database errors.
 Having a backup will ensure you have a restoration point for your site which you can recover whenever the need arises.
 We trust UpdraftPlus for backups as it enables us to save backups to remote storage locations such as Dropbox, Google Drive or Overdrive.

 UpdraftPlus provides all basic backup features for free which includes scheduled backup to remote storage such as Dropbox and website restore from backup.
 You also have the option to upgrade to UpdraftPlus Premium which provides additional features such as easy website migrations, multi-site compatibility, backup of non-WP files as well as premium support.

 While UpdraftPlus can help you take regular backups to a remote location, using BackUpWordPress, you can store regular backups of your site on your web-server itself.
 This can come in handy when you are not able to access your WordPress dashboard but can access your web-server via FTP and recover the backup.
 These back-ups can be used to restore as well as migrate your site to a new location if needed.
-Just follow their tutorial and you will be able to restore your site.

 4. WP Super Cache